j-harishankar/django/README.md

 multiple keys

 but many-to-many an entire seperate table will be created to maintain the track of actor id as well as movie id

+# ✅ Day-10: Learning Query set api

+Query sets are types
+it contains set of Queries